Online Master’s in Supply Chain ManagementOnline Master’s in Supply Chain ManagementOnline Master’s in Supply Chain Management

 Earn your master’s from the school that launched the nation’s first supply chain management program.

 The master’s in supply chain management online program offers the same curriculum content as our on-campus program.
-Consisting of 30 credits, the curriculum is split into four categories: management foundation, supply chain core, electives and a capstone.
+Consisting of 30 credits, the curriculum is split into three categories: Supply chain core courses, selectives and a capstone.

 Courses prepare students for a career in the supply chain industry by focusing on topics such as risk management, financial management and the creation of innovative and digital supply chain strategies.
 The program capstone is also registered as a certified training provider for the Council of Six Sigma Certification and provides students the body of knowledge necessary and eligibility to pursue a Green Belt certification from the American Society of Quality.